 After completing the certificate, students will be able to analyze competitive market strategies, synthesize business intelligence and trend data to support business decisions, and communicate with customers, suppliers, professional organizations, and others involved in the industry.

-The Competitive Business Intelligence Graduate Certificate can be applied to the master’s degrees in either Technology Management or Applied Intelligence.
+The Competitive Business Intelligence Graduate Certificate can be applied to the Master's in Technology Management or Master's in Applied Intelligence.

 Cybersecurity Risk Management